J-Cuadrado/OF_EV_SNN/README.md

 - ```test_network_metrics.py```: code used to report the metrics of a saved model.
 Both angular loss and mod loss are reported.
 - ```generate_model_prediction.py```: visualization code, it creates a video with the network predictions (see .gif above for an extract of one such video).

+We also provide an example network in the ```examples/``` directory, which is our top-performing model on our validation split after 35 epochs of training.

 ## Data Storage Structure

 We suggest placing DSEC in the ```data/``` folder, following the next structure